-Note: Because of construction on campus, student parking permits will be issued on a first-come, first-served basis.
+Note: Because of new construction on campus, student parking permits will be issued on a first-come, first-served basis.
 NO STUDENT PARKING IN THE LOWER ERDMAN LOT UNTIL FURTHER NOTICE!
 Extra Residential parking spaces in the Gateway lot next to Human Resources.
 Please see the marked Residential Parking spaces.

 In order to provide adequate parking and safe driving conditions, the Campus Safety Department has developed these parking regulations.
 The objectives of the regulations are: to define parking areas; to provide for the safe movement of traffic; and to ensure access to all roads and parking lots by emergency vehicles.